Wanting to see some of the Highland's majestic mountains during winter, my friend and I made a trip to the UK's largest national park, the Cairngorms.

 We ended on a 4x4 trail that took us directly to the monument.
 The road was lined with great views of the mountains all around.

-It is really as colourful as the pictures show.
-In fact, the Gaelic names of the mountain range, Cairngorms and Am Monadh Ruadh, translate into English as something like "blue and red mountains."
-Well, it lives up to that description.
+It is as colourful as the pictures show.
+The Gaelic names of the mountain range, Cairngorms and Am Monadh Ruadh, mean something like "blue and red mountains" in English, and it lives up to that description.

 In some time, the beaten track transformed into a newly paved road.